Kidswatter/Kidsybot/FAQ.md

 #### "Player does not exist.
 It has not been summoned yet into a voice channel" ?????
 You have to use `!summon`.
 An option to auto-summon will be added in a future release.

+#### Can I have the bot play a radio stream?
+If there is no end to the song ie: its a stream of indefinite length, the bot will not work with it